 In these forms, you will need to list applicable dates, children, property and debts.
 You will need to distinguish what you believe is community property, and what should be considered individually owned.

 It tells the court of how the custody of the children has been handled previously, and if there is a current court order addressing it, as in one reached through a legal separation.
 The Child Custody and Visitation Application Attachment is optional, but including it will clarify your wishes regarding custody.
 Financial information regarding income also needs to be included.
-A divorce attorney can help you get the necessary forms together and see that they are properly completed before filing them with the court.
+An Oceanside divorce attorney can help you get the necessary forms together and see that they are properly completed before filing them with the court.
 When your spouse is served with the petition and summons, he/she will be informed that there is a 30 window in which to respond.

 Responding to Divorce Filing